chop-dbhi/redcap-repeat/README.md

 ## Usage
-The preprocess script is a python script.
-To use it, call the script from the command prompt as follows:
+The preprocess script is written in python.
+It has no required external dependencies, but you may want to install the python inflector package which will help properly pluralize repeating item names in generated questions.
+To install the inflector, issue the following from the command prompt:

+	pip install inflector

+To execute the preprocess script, call it from the command prompt as follows:

 	python redcap_preprocess.py "name of input file" "name of output file"